-The second step is to build foundation skills.
-This often is part of the process of building identity and confidence as a learner because gaps in these skills limit effective participation in formal vocational education and training and work.
-Palmeri (2007) overviewing many research studies focussed on disadvantaged learner groups found that they all echoed as positive factors for their successful engagement: motivating the learner - through negotiating learning that is of interest to them; relevant to their world; providing an informal learning environment; to give a level of comfort given their lack of confidence; offering low intensity learning or training - at least at first - that is not to be assessed because assessment is threatening, using quality teachers; and supporting the learner -through peer learning and personalised support by tutors and mentors.
+This often is part of the process of building identity and confidence as a learner because gaps in these skills limit effective participation in formal vocational education, training and work.
+Palmeri (2007) overviewed many research studies focussed on disadvantaged learner groups and found that they all echoed as positive factors for their successful engagement: motivating the learner - through negotiating learning that is of interest to them and relevant to their world; providing an informal learning environment to give a level of comfort given their lack of confidence; offering low intensity learning or training - at least at first - that is not to be assessed because assessment is threatening; using quality teachers; and supporting the learner through peer learning and personalised support by tutors and mentors.
 Merit has also been found in re-joining the disadvantaged in learning through the delivery of preparatory vocational programs.
 These programs usually include literacy and numeracy, employment preparation activities and some basic vocational skills training.

-For example, Barnett and Spoehr (2008) found VET can assist the welfare-to-work transition if it addresses students' needs in a holistic way and that for most students this involves providing a preparatory pathway prior to engagement with 'mainstream' VET programs to ensure that effective training outcomes are achieved, therefore increasing the capacity to obtain high-quality employment.
-Oliver and Karmel (2012) show that pre-vocational programs are providing a pathway into traineeships in the same way that pre-apprenticeships are an established route into apprenticeships in the traditional trades.
-Trainees in lower-skilled occupational categories such as sales workers, labourers and machinery operators and drivers are more likely to complete their training if they have completed a pre-vocational course beforehand.
+Barnett and Spoehr (2008) found VET can assist the welfare-to-work transition if it addresses students' needs in a holistic way and that for most students this involves providing a preparatory pathway prior to engagement with 'mainstream' VET programs to ensure that effective training outcomes are achieved, therefore increasing the capacity to obtain highquality employment.

+Oliver and Karmel (2012) showed that pre-vocational programs are providing pathways into traineeships in the same way that pre-apprenticeship programs are an established route into apprenticeships in the traditional trades.
+Trainees in lower-skilled occupational categories such as sales workers, labourers, machinery operators and drivers are more likely to complete their training if they have completed a pre-vocational course beforehand.